-The OEM assembly comes with an adjustment screw (that is painted), but none of the manuals explain how to adjust the timing.
+The assembly comes with an adjustment screw (that is painted), but none of the manuals explain how to adjust the timing.
 A 6-volt average of 12-volts would be an on and off time of 50%, or 50% duty cycle.
 I put my Fluke meter on one and checked for Hz.
-It was all over the map, from 0.4-seconds to 1.4" and very erratic.
+It was all over the map, from 0.4-seconds to 1.4" and very irratic.
 I realize this was a cheap way to get 6-volts back in the day.
 Now we have much better methods.

-This is the location for Squarebird CVRs.
+This is the location and part numbers for Squarebird CVRs.

 The first job is to open the case.